zephyrproject-rtos/zephyr/doc/kernel/other/interrupts.rst

     interrupted until it has explicitly unlocked its IRQ lock.

-Alternatively, a thread may temporarily **disable** a specified IRQ so its associated ISR does not execute when the IRQ is signalled.
+Alternatively, a thread may temporarily **disable** a specified IRQ so its associated ISR does not execute when the IRQ is signaled.
 The IRQ must be subsequently **enabled** to permit the ISR to execute.

 .. important::